HexTiles#

 hv.extension('bokeh')

 HexTiles provide a representation of the data as a bivariate histogram useful for visualizing the structure in larger datasets.
-The HexTiles are computed by tesselating the x-, y-ranges of the data, storing the number of points falling in each hexagonal bin.
+The HexTiles are computed by tessellating the x-, y-ranges of the data, storing the number of points falling in each hexagonal bin.
 By default HexTiles simply counts the data in each bin but it also supports weighted aggregations.
 Currently only linearly spaced bins are supported when using the bokeh backend.

 As a simple example we will generate 100,000 normally distributed points and plot them using HexTiles: